FrontEndART/AIFix4SecCode/README.md

 cd AIFix4SecCode
 mvn install:install-file -Dfile=src\\main\\resources\\CodeRepair-1.0-SNAPSHOT-jar-with-dependencies.jar -DgroupId=com.fea -DartifactId=coderepair -Dversion=1.0 -Dpackaging=jar -DgeneratePom=true
 mvn package
+cd vscode-plugin
+npm install
 ```
+Npm is installed with Node.js.
+This means that you have to install Node.js to get npm installed on your computer.
+You can download it from here: https://nodejs.org/

 Next, you need to download and extract the [latest release](https://github.com/sed-inf-u-szeged/OpenStaticAnalyzer/releases) of the OpenStaticAnalyzer.